niv4110/stocks-performance-vs-sp500/README.md

 - `sharpe_ratio_comparison`
 - `total_returns_comparison`

+## 📂 Data Files

+To replicate the analysis, import the following CSV files into your MySQL database:

+- `stock_prices.csv` → table: `stock_prices`
+- `sp500_daily_data.csv` → table: `sp500_daily`
+- `Stocks_Table_Preview.csv` → table: `stocks`

+These files are available in the `data/` folder of this repository.
+Make sure to load the data after creating the tables using the SQL schema file.

 ## 🚀 Next Steps
 - Build a Tableau dashboard

 ## 🗓️ Timeline
 - SQL Project: ✅
 - Tableau Dashboard: ⏳

 ---